-As children develop expressive language and verbal skills, they attempt to give meaning to, or make sense of, the primal emotions they have internalized (Tronick & Beeghly, 2011).
+As children develop expressive language and verbal skills, they attempt to give meaning to or make sense of, the primal emotions they have internalized (Tronick & Beeghly, 2011).
 They apply negative labels and specific verbal attacks to themselves, based on their interpretation of painful interactions they experienced early in life.
-This internalized voice becomes a fixed part of the child’s core identity and labeling his or herself, even though initially there was no essential validity to the label.
+This internalized voice becomes a fixed part of the child’s core identity and labeling him or herself, even though initially there was no essential validity to the label.
 As children continue to grow and develop, they refine and elaborate on their self-critical attitudes and thoughts, and apply new labels to themselves.
 These destructive attitudes or voices form a distinct and separate aspect of the personality that I have termed the “anti-self system.”

 The anti-self system is composed of an accumulation of these internalized destructive thoughts, attitudes, and feelings directed toward the self.
 When children are confronted with hurtful experiences in the family, they tend to absolve their parents or other family members from blame, and take on the attitude that they themselves are bad, unlovable, or a burden.
 Gradually, personal trauma and separation anxiety combine to turn children against themselves.
 The anti-self can be characterized as the “enemy within.”
 (Firestone, 2018)

-In contrast, the self system is made up of one’s biological temperament, genetic predisposition, parents’ admirable qualities, and the ongoing effects of experience and education.
-Parents’ lively attitudes, positive values, and active pursuit of life are easily assimilated through the process of identification and imitation, and become part of the child’s developing personality.
-In addition, the self system represents a person’s wants, desires and goals, and his/her individual manner of seeking fulfillment.
+In contrast, the self-system is made up of one’s biological temperament, genetic predisposition, parents’ admirable qualities, and the ongoing effects of experience and education.
+Parents’ lively attitudes, positive values, and active pursuit of life are easily assimilated through the process of identification and imitation and become part of the child’s developing personality.
+In addition, the self-system represents a person’s wants, desires and goals, and his/her individual manner of seeking fulfillment.
 Throughout life, these two systems become well-established and are in direct conflict.
 How this conflict is resolved over time powerfully affects the course of the individual’s life and his or her happiness or unhappiness.

 To summarize, the voice consists of: (1) the internalization or introjection of destructive attitudes toward the child held by parents and other significant adults in the early environment; (2) a largely unconscious imitation of one or both parents’ maladaptive defenses and views about life; and (3) a defensive approach to life, based on emotional pain experienced during the formative years.
 The greater the degree of trauma experienced in childhood, the more intense one’s voice attacks become.

-Voice therapy is a cognitive/affective/behavioral methodology that brings internalized destructive thought processes to the surface with accompanying affect, in a dialogue format that allows a client to confront alien components of the personality.
+Voice therapy is a cognitive/affective/behavioral methodology that brings internalized destructive thought processes to the surface with accompanying effect, in a dialogue format that allows a client to confront alien components of the personality.
 The method involves expressing one’s self-attacks and the accompanying feelings, developing insight into their causality, answering back to self-attacks from one’s own point of view, and collaboratively planning strategies with the therapist to counter specific voice attacks.

 With its focus on emotions and on the expression of deep feelings, voice therapy differs significantly from other cognitive-behavioral models.
 The methods are aligned with certain aspects of emotion-focused therapy (EFT), which primarily concentrates on eliciting emotion by directing clients to amplify their self-critical statements (Greenberg et. al., 1993).
 Voice therapy is also more deeply rooted in psychoanalytic/ psychodynamic approaches than it is in a cognitive-behavioral model.

 In conclusion, the purpose of voice therapy is to help individuals achieve a free and independent existence, remain open to experience and feelings, and maintain the ability to respond appropriately to both positive and negative events in their lives.
-The process of identifying the voice and its associated affect, combined with corrective strategies of behavioral change, significantly expand the client’s boundaries and bring about a more positive sense of self.
+The process of identifying the voice and its associated effect, combined with corrective strategies of behavioral change, significantly expand the client’s boundaries and bring about a more positive sense of self.

 Firestone, R.W.
-(2018) The enemy within: Separation theory and voice therapy.
+(2018) The enemy within Separation theory and voice therapy.
 Phoenix.
 AZ: Zeig, Tucker, & Theisen, Inc. Publishers.